kishanpatel789/kp_data_dev_site/content/posts/006_AirflowParams.md

 Tags: airflow, data-engineering
 Summary: Want to make friends?
 Design your Airflow DAGs with Params.
 Your co-workers (or you 6 months from now) will thank you.
 Status: published
+MetaImage: /static/images/post007/ConfusedDeveloper.jpeg

 I sit down in my cubicle and start my computer.
 It's Monday morning.

-*Ding.* In comes a request to test some python script with Airflow.
+*Ding.* In comes a request to test some python script with [Airflow](https://airflow.apache.org/).

 "Okay...", I think, why not?
 I have a ton of other tasks to complete, but I'm a decent engineer.
 This won't take long.
-I pull up the [Airflow](https://airflow.apache.org/) DAG and hit "trigger with config" to find this:
+I pull up the Airflow DAG and hit "trigger with config" to find this:

 <img alt="Initial DAG config" src="/static/images/post006/InitialConfig.jpeg" class="w-full md:w-auto md:max-w-xl mx-auto">